-Persons with whom we may share you data:
+Persons with whom we may share your data:

 In general, access to your personal data will be restricted to those who have a need to access it in order to carry out their duties (for example, our customer service teams and finance teams).

-However, we will also share your personal data with the following external third parties in some circumstances:
+However, we will also share your personal data with the following external third parties, and our vehicle manufacturer partners, in some circumstances: